 5. Place the (defrosted) berries into the yogurt making bowl.

 6. Gently pour the milk (with starter culture added) over the berries.

-8. The fermentation is complete after anywhere between 12 and 24 hours.
 For more information please refer to “Making Yoghurt - Fermentation time & temperature makes all the difference”.